keithalewis/math/sum.md

 Bonds can default and the holder recovers only a fraction of the remaining value.
 Let $\tau$ be the time the bond defaults and $\rho$ be the fraction of the value recovered.
-These are both random variables but it is customary to assume $\rho$ is a given constant.
+These are both random variables.
-The original sample space must be augmented by the cartesion product with $[0,\infty)$ indicating the default time.
-At time $t$ the information we have about the default time is either $\tau < t$ and we know exactly when default happened, otherwise we only know $\tau\in[t,\infty)$.
+The original sample space must be augmented by the cartesion product with $[0,\infty)\times [0,1]$ indicating the default time and recovery.
+At time $t$ the information we have about the default time is either $\tau < t$ and we know exactly when default happened, otherwise we only know $\tau\ge t$.
 This corresponds to the partition of $[0,\infty)$ consisting of singletons $\{s\}$, $s < t$, and the atom $[t,\infty)$.
 We assume if default occurs at time $t$ then we learn about it later.
+It is common to assume recovery is a constant times the value at default of the zero coupon bond.

 A risky zero coupon bond maturing at $u$ pays in full at $u$ if $\tau > u$ and $\rho D_\tau(u)$ at $\tau$ if $\tau\le u$.
 By equation (2) its value satisfies
 $$
 	V_t D_t = (\rho D_\tau(u)1(\tau\le u) D_\tau + 1(\tau >u)D_u)|_{\AA_t}.
 $$
+Since $D_\tau(u) D_\tau(A) = ???$

 If rates are zero then $D_t(u) = 1$.
 Writing $V_t$ as $D_t^{\tau,\rho}(u)$ we have
 $$
 	D_t^{\tau,\rho}(u) = (\rho 1(\tau\le u) + 1(\tau >u))|_{\AA_t}